NightKoneko/veritas-app/README.md

 # veritas
 [![veritas](https://img.shields.io/badge/veritas-Discord-%235865F2.svg)](https://discord.gg/Y9kSnPk95H)

 This is still a work in progress.
-This only works with global-beta.
-Do NOT attempt to use this while the official version is running.
-It will not work.

 # Usage
 Download a build of this app from Releases.
 Then, download a build of this app's module [veritas](https://github.com/hessiser/veritas) from Releases and place in the root directory of this app.
 This module will need to be downloaded almost every patch.